mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### VPC Endpoints

+Key words:

+- isolation
+- never leave the AWS network

 VPC Endpoints are gateway objects created within a VPC.
 They can be used to connect to AWS public services without the need for the VPC to have an attached internet gateway and be public.

 Two types of VPC endpoints:

 - Gateway endpoints: Can be used for **DynamoDB** and **S3**
+- Interface endpoints:
-- Interface endpoints: can be used for everything else (e.g., SNS, SQS)
+  - can be used for everything else (e.g., SNS, SQS)
+  - AWS PrivateLink

 When to use a VPC Endpoint: